sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 The virgin in 2 Cor is espoused, but the wedding hasn't happened yet.
 According to this source, being espoused is just as legally binding under Jewish law as the marriage ceremony:

 http://www.ndtime.net/jewish_wedding_traditions_marriage_customs_espoused_wife.htm

+So, the espoused bride was legally treated as if she was married to her husband.
+There were really just some formalities that had to take place later.

 Both Gal and Eph can take full force when we realize both of these callings can only be realized in the person of Christ.
 They are related, but they are different roles with different purposes and different bodies.